jolupa/jolupalabs/README.md

 NOTES
 =====
 1. All the builds have the locales installed, this is a **NOT** for the CRUX handbook.
 If you want to remove the locales just edit the *Pkgfile* and uncomment the *rm* line.
+2. Enable the contrib repo because some dependencies reside there.

 CONTACT
 =====